luapower/website/luapower-www/md/cosmin.md

 In the past I did a lot of Delphi, C++, Python, php and JavaScript but over the years I settled on Lua, C, JavaScript and an obscure language called Terra.

-I currently live in Bucharest and work as a developer and consultant at [my own company](https://allegory.ro/) with a focus on business software.
+I currently live in Bucharest and work as a consultant and developer with a focus on business software.

 My most significant open source project to date is luapower, the place which gets most of the output of my current research interests, which include